 Ingredients for the filling:

-- 2-3 medium parsnips
+2-3 medium parsnips

-- 2 sheets of filo pastryolive oil to brush
+2 sheets of filo pastry

-- 6 slices of Parma ham
+6 slices of Parma ham

-- 25 g of parmesan cheese- finely grates
+25 g of parmesan cheese- finely grates

-- 1 tsp of poppy seeds
+1 tsp of poppy seeds

 Ingredients for the dip:

-- 40g of mayonnaise
+40g of mayonnaise

-- ½ tsp of runny honey
+½ tsp of runny honey

-- ½ tsp of wholegrain mustard
+½ tsp of wholegrain mustard

-1. Preheat the oven to 190C
+- Preheat the oven to 190C.

-Smoked Salmon Pate
+Smoked Salmon Pâté

-This recipe is a twist on this classic with the addition of smoked salmon pieces and prawns in the pate itself.
+This recipe is a twist on a classic with the addition of smoked salmon pieces and prawns in the pâté itself.
 It’s really easy to make and doesn’t require any cooking time.

 5 minutes prep